aurelia-ui-toolkits/kendoui-bridge-docs/developers-tutorials/45_typescript-aspnet5.md

 # typescript-aspnetcore kendo

 #### Summary
+- Details on building and running this applications are **[here](https://github.com/aurelia/skeleton-navigation/blob/master/skeleton-esnext/README.md)**.

 - Kendo Core and KendoUI bridge installation is defined in **[this section of the Installation document](https://aurelia-ui-toolkits.gitbooks.io/kendo-ui-sdk-installation/content/installation/installing%20kendo/advanced/core/jspm.html).**